 - For deeper cleaning:

 Hard mouse pads can be easily cleaned with wet wipes or a damp cloth with a mild cleaner.
-When using a piece of cloth or sponge to clean, rinse and wring out your cleaning tool after going over the entire surface before going over the surface again for a final wipe.For fabric mouse pads, check the manufacturer guidelines for cleaning.
+When using a piece of cloth or sponge to clean, rinse and wring out your cleaning tool after going over the entire hard surface before going over the surface again for a final wipe.For soft surface fabric mouse pads, check the manufacturer guidelines for cleaning.
 The process normally goes this way: